-- Medical director who coordinates medical services provided by the school's physician's assistant (PA) and contracted specialty physicians. - Nursing services that are coordinated by the administrator of the Health Care Center, and provided by registered nurses (RNs) and licensed practical nurses (LPNs). - Contracted dental services that are provided by a dental hygienist and dentists. - Pharmacy services that are provided by a staff pharmacist. - Other members of the Health Care Center team are the medical unit specialist, health support technicians, and a health information manager. - Specialty services that include pediatric development, ophthalmology, and low vision clinics. - Related services provided by counselors, psychologists and social workers.
+- Medical director who coordinates medical services provided by the school's physician's assistant (PA) and contracted specialty physicians. - Nursing services are coordinated by the administrator of the Health Care Center, the director, and are provided by registered nurses (RNs) and licensed practical nurses (LPNs). - Contracted dental services that are provided by a dental hygienist and dentists. - Pharmacy services that are provided by a staff pharmacist. - Other members of the Health Care Center team are the medical unit specialist and health support technicians. - Specialty services that include pediatric development, ophthalmology, and low vision clinics. - Related services provided by counselors, psychologists and social workers.